 |

-Whichever partnership manages to earn the most card points during that hand is said to win the game (and one Game Point).
+Whichever partnership manages to earn the most card points during that hand is said to win the game (and one accumulated Game Point).
 If both teams tie for the number of points captured during the hand, that game is a tie, with neither team declared the victor.
 After a set number of hands, the team with the highest number of Game Points (equal to the number of Games won) is declared the winner.

 As in Briscola and some of it's other variants, it is commonplace for players to use special